devitacm/Data-Analysis-Project-with-SQL-1/README.md

 This project used a table called dqlab_sales_store.

 From the data that has been provided, the management of the DQLab store wants to know:
   1A.
-Overall perofrmance of DQLab Store from 2009 - 2012 for number of total orders and total sales of finished orders 1B.
+Overall performance of DQLab Store from 2009 - 2012 for number of total orders and total sales of finished orders 1B.
 Overall performance of DQLab by subcategory product to be compared between 2011 and 2012 2A.
 The effectiveness and efficiency of the promotion carried out so far, by calculating the burn rate of the promotion carried out overall based on the year
   2B.
 The effectiveness and efficiency of the promotion carried out so far, by calculating the burn rate of the promotion carried out overall based on sub-categories